Can You Travel With CBD?

 Flying With CBD

 In late May 2018, following the passage of the updated Farm Bill, the Transportation Security Administration (TSA) changed its previously strict guidelines on traveling with any cannabis-related products to accommodate CBD.
 According to a statement on the TSA website:

 “Products/medications that contain hemp-derived CBD or are approved by the FDA are legal as long as it is produced within the regulations defined by the law under the Agriculture Improvement Act 2018.”

-This means that, when it comes to air travel, as long as your CBD products are derived from hemp and meet the federal regulations concerning legality, then you are free to carry them with you in your carry-on bag or checked baggage.
+This means that, when it comes to air travel, as long as your CBD products are hemp-derived and meet federal regulations, you are on the safe side.
+You are free to carry them with you in your carry-on bag or checked baggage.

 Of course, there is a bit of a gray area here.
-It can be difficult for TSA agents to tell the difference between hemp-derived and marijuana-derived CBD products, and depending on who checks your bags, you may end up having to answer some questions.
-As a preventative measure, leave all of your hemp-derived CBD products in their original packaging so that you have some evidence on your side toward their legality.
-Consider leaving yourself a bit of extra time at the airport too, just in case.
+It can be difficult for TSA agents to tell the difference between hemp-derived and marijuana-derived CBD products.
+Depending on who checks your bags, you may end up having to answer some questions.
+As a preventative measure, leave all of your hemp-derived CBD products in their original packaging so that you have some evidence on your side of their legality.
+Consider leaving yourself a bit of extra time at the airport, too, just in case.

 Shop CBD Gum, CBD Mints & Other CBD Products

 Looking for CBD edibles that you can travel with?
-Shop our collection of hemp-derived CBD products, which features our fan-favorite CBD mints, gum, and fruit sours — all of which are THC free and safe to bring with you on planes and other types of transportation.
+Shop our collection of hemp-derived CBD products, which features our fan-favorite CBD mints, gum, and fruit sours.
+All of these products are THC-free and safe to bring with you on planes and other types of transportation.